 Managing Sexual Harassment in the Workplace

-In October 2024, there was a change to the law made by the Worker Protection (Amendment of the Equality Act 2010) Act, which introduces a new proactive legal duty and obligation on employers to take reasonable steps to prevent sexual harassment of their staff (the preventative duty).
+In October 2024, the Worker Protection (Amendment of the Equality Act 2010) Act introduced a new proactive legal duty on employers.
+Under this change, organisations are now required to take reasonable steps to prevent the sexual harassment of their staff.
+This new “preventative duty” shifts the emphasis from responding to incidents after they occur to actively creating safer, more respectful working environments.

-Blue Tulip Consultancy provides training sessions on Understanding and Managing Sexual Harassment in the Workplace.
+Blue Tulip Consultancy provide training sessions on Understanding and Managing Sexual Harassment in the Workplace.

 The three-hour interactive session (either face to face or by virtual means) focuses on the following areas.